|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This classic Mornay sauce combines parmesan and Swiss cheeses, for a nice sauce to serve with eggs, chicken, or fish, or use with vegetables or in a casserole.
+This classic mornay sauce combines parmesan and Swiss cheeses, for a nice sauce to serve with eggs, chicken, or fish, or use with vegetables or in a casserole.

 Mornay sauce is basically a bechamel sauce made with the addition of cheese, typically Gruyere and/or Swiss or parmesan.
 The sauce can be enriched with cream or egg yolks, but that isn't essential.

-Melt butter in a saucepan over medium-low heat; cook onion for about 1 minute, or until wilted.
+Melt butter in a saucepan over medium-low heat; cook the onion for about 1 minute, or until wilted.
 Add the flour, stirring until well blended.
 Cook, stirring, for 2 minutes.
 Stir in the salt and pepper.